cloudposse/terraform-spacelift-cloud-infrastructure-automation/README.md

 - [Terraform Version Pinning](https://www.terraform.io/docs/configuration/terraform.html#specifying-a-required-terraform-version) - The required_version setting can be used to constrain which versions of the Terraform CLI can be used with your configuration
 - [Spacelift](https://spacelift.io/) - The most flexible CI/CD for Terraform
 - [Spacelift Documentation](https://docs.spacelift.io/) - Official documentation site for Spacelift
-- [Open Policy Agent](https://www.openpolicyagent.org/) - Policy-based control for cloud native environments
+- [Open Policy Agent](https://www.openpolicyagent.org/) - Policy-based control for cloud-native environments
 - [OPA Documentation](https://www.openpolicyagent.org/docs/latest/) - Open Policy Agent Documentation
 - [Rego - OPA’s query and policy language](https://www.openpolicyagent.org/docs/latest/policy-language/) - Rego focuses on providing powerful support for referencing nested documents and ensuring that queries are correct and unambiguous
 - [Example of using Rego policy language](https://blog.gripdev.xyz/2020/01/13/mutating-admissions-controllers-with-open-policy-agent-and-rego/) - Mutating Admissions Controllers with Open Policy Agent and Rego